-How to Get Down to Business with Holiday Decorating
+How to Get Down to Business with Office Holiday Decorating

 We get a lot of requests to decorate offices and homes for the holidays so I thought I’d share a few tips on how we approach these fun projects.
 This week I’ll talk about office holiday decorations; next week I’ll focus on trimming your home for the holidays.